D-Tony2020/Interactive-Lab-Hub/Lab 3/README.md

 <mark> _**AI Usage:** Second storyboard generated using Google (Gemini).
 All original artifacts preserved._ </mark>

+<mark> _**Original Prompt:** "Minimalist stick figure storyboard, black and white line drawing, comic style: Panel 1 shows a smiling stick figure pressing a doorbell button on a wall with the speaker visible; Panel 2 shows the doorbell speaker saying “You brought nothing” as the surprised visitor stands empty-handed; Panel 3 shows the visitor replying “I came with true feelings,” and the doorbell responding “Feelings are cheap, a bottle of wine is better,” with the visitor looking nervous; Panel 4 shows the visitor pleading “Please just let me in,” and the doorbell saying “I’ll tell them: someone came with nothing,” as the visitor appears embarrassed; Panel 5 shows the visitor walking away sadly, slumped, while the doorbell says “Finally understood”; Panel 6 shows the visitor walking away in the distance, the lonely doorbell on the wall, with the caption below: “When AI sets cold rules, can humans insist?”"_ </mark>

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

 <mark> We imagine the dialogue happening between a doorway, so we envision the initial actuation pressing a door valve button.
 But we want to take it further and envision a device that's on the button being reactive and displaying some form of emotion or response to the user, which can be funny as well.
 If the user continues to engage us with the doorbell object, then they will continue to get a reaction from it, thus entering into a feedback loop of reaction, response, engagement. </mark>